Malaysia Airlines Flight 370 satellite communications

 The search for Flight 370 was launched in Southeast Asia near the location of the last verbal and radar contact with air traffic control.
-The day after the accident, staff at Inmarsat reviewed the log of communications between their satellite network and Flight 370 and discovered that they continued for several hours after contact with air traffic control was lost.
+The day after the disappearance, staff at Inmarsat reviewed the log of communications between their satellite network and Flight 370 and discovered that they continued for several hours after contact with air traffic control was lost.
 On 11 March, they provided a preliminary analysis to investigators based on recorded burst timing offset (BTO) values.
 Relatively simple calculations can be made from BTO values to determine the distance between the aircraft and satellite at each transmission.
 When these distances are plotted on Earth, they result in rings which are then further reduced to arcs, due to the limited flying range of the aircraft.
 Another value—burst frequency offset (BFO)—was analysed to determine the movement of the aircraft relative to the satellite, based on the Doppler shift of the signals, which provides the location of the aircraft along the BTO-derived arcs.
 Initial analysis of the BFO values showed a strong correlation with a track south into the southern Indian Ocean, west of Australia.
 On 24 March, Malaysia's Prime Minister cited this analysis to conclude that Flight 370 ended in the southern Indian Ocean with no survivors.
 After the initial analysis, the BFO calculations were later adjusted to account for a wobble in the satellite's orbit and thermal changes in the satellite which affected the recorded BFO values.
 Further analysis considered the BTO and BFO calculations together with the aircraft flight dynamics, such as possible and probable aircraft speeds, altitudes, and autopilot modes.
 Two statistical analyses were made and combined with calculations of Flight 370's maximum range to determine the most probable location of Flight 370 at the time of the 8:19 transmission, which is along the 8:19 BTO arc from approximately 38.3°S 88°E to 33.5°S 95°E.